How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 Certified Nurse-Midwives (CNMs) represent a critical healthcare specialty addressing Oklahoma’s significant maternal care shortage.
-With only approximately 68 certified nurse-midwives practicing across the state, this advanced practice nursing pathway offers exceptional career opportunities for registered nurses seeking to specialize in comprehensive women’s health throughout pregnancy, childbirth, and beyond.
+With approximately 72-85 certified nurse-midwives practicing across the state, this advanced practice nursing pathway offers exceptional career opportunities for registered nurses seeking to specialize in comprehensive women’s health throughout pregnancy, childbirth, and beyond.

 Oklahoma recognizes CNMs as Advanced Practice Registered Nurses (APRNs) authorized to practice independently, providing comprehensive care to women and newborns without requiring physician collaboration agreements.
-This complete guide outlines the structured pathway to become a certified nurse-midwife in Oklahoma, including educational requirements, national certification processes, and professional licensure procedures.
+Following the November 2025 enactment of House Bill 2298, experienced CNMs can now obtain independent prescriptive authority, significantly expanding practice autonomy.
+This complete guide outlines the structured pathway to becoming a certified nurse-midwife in Oklahoma, including educational requirements, national certification processes, and professional licensure procedures.

 Program Overview